r-hub/blog/content/post/2019-11-01-internal-functions.markdown

 ## [26] "survival"   "tcltk"      "tools"      "utils"
 ```

+As an user, you shouldn't use unexported functions of another package in your own code.

 ### Why not export all functions?

 There are at least these two reasons: